wsxiaoys/lil/readme.txt

                                  const char* part)

  which can be used to return an unused LIL name using the given part.

+   Sometimes you need to associate some piece of data (like an object or a script name) with a LIL runtime.
+You can use the following functions to associate a pointer to a lil_t object and retrieve it:

+     void lil_set_data(lil_t lil,
+                       void* data)

+  which associates "data" with the given lil object and

+     void* lil_get_data(lil_t lil)

+  which returns the associated data with the given lil object.
+By default this will return NULL if no call to lil_set_data() is made.

 4.7.
 LIL callback summary
      --------------------